Joint SPX-VIX calibration with Gaussian polynomial volatility models: deep pricing with quantization hints: Joint SPX VIX calibration: the empirical study

 Based on empirical results, the exponential kernel $K^{exp}$ produces the best joint fit compared to the other kernels while being the simplest (semi-martingale and Markovian).
 For SPX maturities up to 3 months and VIX maturities up to 2 months, the exponential kernel $K^{exp}$ can achieve remarkable fits, as shown in Figure \ref{fig:Intro} of implied volatility surfaces dated 23 October 2017, with calibrated parameters $\rho = -0.6997, H = -0.06939, (\alpha_0, \alpha_1, \alpha_3, \alpha_5) = (0.82695,0.84388,0.55012,0.03271)$.

-The historical time series of joint calibration rooted mean square error (RMSE) in Figure~\ref{rmse_evol} and the distribution of the RMSE in Figure~\ref{rmse_dist} of Appendix \ref{B:rmse_dist} show that the exponential kernel $K^{exp}$ outperforms other kernels for all market conditions for both SPX and VIX fit.
+The historical time series of joint calibration rooted mean square error (RMSE) in Figure~\ref{rmse_evol} and the distribution of the RMSE in Figure~\ref{rmse_dist} of Appendix \ref{B:rmse_dist} shows that the exponential kernel $K^{exp}$ outperforms other kernels for all market conditions for both SPX \& VIX fit.

 {

 }